Gitii/Community.Archives/README.md

 `IArchiveReader` will only allocate memory (`byte[]`) for matched files.

+# Usage with Dependency Injection

+You can either register `IArchiveReader` and a single implemenation of it.
+Or, if you are using multiple implementations in the same project, register the implementation directly.
+All implementations are using `virtual` functions.
+You can easily mock the classes using your favorite mocking framework.

 # Found a bug?
+Have a suggestion?

-Please [create an issue](https://github.com/Gitii/Community.Archives/issues) and attach the file (if it's not confidental or contains personally identifiable information (PII))
+Please [create an issue](https://github.com/Gitii/Community.Archives/issues) and attach the file (if it's not confidental or contains personally identifiable information (PII)).

+Pull requests are always welcome :heart_eyes:

+## License

+This software is released under the [MIT License](https://opensource.org/licenses/MIT).